Ph.D., Brown University, 2013

 María de Zayas

-My research and teaching focus on the literature and intellectual history of early modern Spain and colonial Latin America, with an emphasis on poetry, theory of the lyric, melancholy, and gender violence.
+My research and teaching focus on the literature and intellectual history of early modern Spain, with an emphasis on poetry, theory of the lyric, melancholy, and sexual violence, and a secondary interest in colonial Latin America.
 My work also draws from cultural studies and critical theory.
 I am interested in the specifically early modern ways in which the women and men of the sixteenth- and seventeenth-century Hispanic world thought of literature—in the way they forged poetics with materials and interdisciplinary sensitivities distinct from our own.
 My published work has dealt with sixteenth-century Spanish lyric and epic poetry, sixteenth-century political tragedy, pastoral, the early works of Miguel de Cervantes, and the poetry of Sor Juana Inés de la Cruz.

 Born in Colombia of Colombian parents, I also grew up in Spain and the United States.
-By now I am a citizen of all three countries.
+I am a citizen of all three countries and an immigrant above all.

 Valencia, Felipe.
 “Sincerity, Fiction, and the Space of Lyric in the Silerio Episode of La Galatea (1585) by Miguel de Cervantes.”
 Hispanic Review, vol. 88, no. 2, 2020, pp. 111-32.